 New to investing in real estate?
 Start here!

-“How do I get started with investing in real estate?”
+A common question we hear asked is: “how do I get started with investing in real estate?”

-- what are the two primary return profiles of an investment
+- Primary return profiles of an investment

-- what is your reward/risk comfort zone
+- Determining your reward and risk comfort zone

 Key investor roles: